1Forge/javascript-forex-quotes/README.md

-# typescript-forex-quotes
+# forex-quotes

-typescript-forex-quotes is a TypeScript Library for fetching realtime forex quotes
+forex-quotes is a Javascript Library for fetching realtime forex quotes

 # Table of Contents